bytesdruid/DAO-Helper-Identity/README.md

 [COMPLETED] Second: create smart contract that will be user identity

-[COMPLETED] Third: create scripting that deployes smart contract
+[COMPLETED] Third: create scripting that deploys smart contract

 [] Fourth: link SC and newly created user account, new acct is soulbound owner